 What is a breast ultrasound?

-How do I make an appointment for a breast ultrasound at RCI?
+How do I make an appointment for a breast ultrasound?

 When you need a breast ultrasound in Cedar Rapids, choose RCI.
 Just ask your primary care physician for a referral, or call for an appointment at 319-364-0121.

-How should I prepare for my breast ultrasound at RCI?
+How should I prepare for my breast ultrasound?